kaedub/rs-api-challenge/readme.md

 `curl http://localhost:5000/users?gender=f&dist=100&origin=37.774929,-122.419416&min_age=21&max_age=29`

+### Coming soon
+ * Basic CRUD operations
+ * Data model refactor to improve search when paginating
+ * Authentication
+ * Refactor distance calculations to use Haversine

 ### What’s Required

 Write an API endpoint that returns a filtered set of users from the csv provided below.